Sales Account Executive

 Michael Poulsen joined WellnessIQ as an Account Manager in November 2021.
 After working in the fitness industry for over 13 years, Michael knows how challenging it can be to maintain a healthy lifestyle in the modern professional environment and takes great pleasure in helping his clients motivate their teams to live their best life.

 Michael started his wellness career as a personal trainer and swim coach at his local YMCA in 2008 and later took on a leadership role asDirector of Specialized Exercise, managing wellness operations for 9 branches in Stark County.
 In his tenure with the YMCA, he was able to collaborate with many diverse populations and developed programs to meet the unique needs of each community.
 Michael is experienced in strategically implementing a wide array of wellness programs and challenges for organizations, developing a team of dedicated fitness professionals, and creating a welcoming member experience.
 Today he is committed to sharing the same level of exceptional customer service and creativity with his clients at WIQ.

 Michael holds a BA in Biology with a double-minor in History and Business from the University of Akron.
 He is an ACE certified Personal Trainer with specialties in Youth Conditioning, Chronic DiseasePrevention, and Sports Nutrition.

 Off the Clock

 When Michael isn’t working, you can find him at your local trout stream with a fly rod in his hand or cruising around Portage Lakes in his boat looking for bass.
-He loves hiking the Summit Metro Parks with his wife and son, birding, lifting weights, playing guitar, and cooking for friends and family.
+He loves hiking the Summit Metro Parks with his son, birding, lifting weights, playing guitar, and cooking for friends and family.

 Fun Fact/Unique Skill: